Irene-class cruiser: Design

+As work began on refining the proposals, the council set displacement at 3500 MT for the 1st-class variant, armament as a main battery of 15 cm guns along with three torpedo tubes, speed was to be 17 kn, and the cruising radius must meet a minimum of 5000 nmi.
+A 2nd-class version was also created on a displacement of 2200 MT, with scaled down specifications in all other categories.
+The fleet's chief designer, Alfred Dietrich, set about turning these broad parameters into a proper design, but he quickly determined that no ship could be built to those specifications on the allotted displacement.
+He enlarged the 1st-class design significantly and increased displacement to 4300 MT, and completed the design on 28 April 1885.
+Caprivi approved the plans on 1 May.

+The historians Hans Hildebrand, Albert Röhr, and Hans-Otto Steinmetz remark that the new ships had "all the disadvantages of a compromise," and that they would not prove suitable as a fleet cruiser.
+Dirk Nottelmann concurred, noting that the ships "were neither well suited for fleet work nor for the increasing tasks in distant waters, like has been the case for most dual-purpose designs until today."

 General characteristics

 The ships were 98.90 m long at the waterline and 103.70 m long overall.
 They had a beam of 14.20 m and a draft of 6.74 m forward.
 They displaced 4271 t at designed displacement and 5027 t at full load.
 The hull was constructed with transverse and longitudinal steel frames, and the outer hull consisted of wood planking covered with Muntz copper sheathing to prevent fouling.
 The stem was made of bronze below the waterline and iron above.
-The hull was divided into 10 watertight compartments and had a double bottom that extended for 49 percent of the length of the hull.
+The hull was divided into ten watertight compartments and had a double bottom that extended for 49 percent of the length of the hull.

 The ships were very good sea boats; they ran very well before the wind, and were very handy.
 They lost minimal speed in hard turns and suffered from moderate roll and pitch.
 In heavy seas, the ships were capable of only half speed, as both suffered from structural weakness in the forecastle.
 They had a transverse metacentric height of .69 to .72 m.
 The ships had a crew of 28 officers and 337 enlisted men.
 The ships carried a number of smaller boats, including two picket boats, one pinnace, two cutters, one yawl, and two dinghies.
 Searchlight platforms were added to the foremast 13 m above the waterline.